terrapower/armi/doc/requirements/srsd.rst

 #.
 The ``database`` package is used to restart runs, analyze results, and determine when changes are introduced to otherwise identical cases in ARMI.
 The ``database`` package is considered high risk.
 #.
 The ``report`` package is one of many tools available for viewing case details and is intended purely for developer or analyst feedback on run specifications and results, not as a means of altering the run.
 Thus the ``report`` package is low risk.
+#.
+The ``blueprints`` package interprets user input into an ARMI reactor model.
+If done incorrectly, ARMI simulations would be unreliable and inaccurate.
+ARMI is used for informing core designs, engineering calculations, and safety bases; therefore, the bluperints package is considered high risk.
+#.
+The ``settings`` package contains a substantive amount of the run's definition.
+Problems in the settings system can invalidate runs.
+If a user supplies one piece of input, say the setting value that dictates which reactor-defining loading blueprints files to use, and the system performs misleadingly then any subsequent analysis would be invalidated.
+As this is the principle system of user interaction with ARMI, poor system design choices would aggravate the user experience and decrease user engagement.
+Fortunately, the errors are easily traced and replicated as the system itself is not complicated.
+Therefore, the settings package is considered high risk.

 --------------------